CSheesley/message_api_challenge/README.md

 ## TESTING
 This project uses `RSpec` for running our tests - in this case wich are comprised of the `model` and `request` variety.
 To run the full test suite, run one of the following commands:
 ```
 $ rspec

 $ bundle exec rspec
 ```
-To check our overall test coverage, you can open up this [test coverage page](/coverage/index.htlm) courtesy of `SimpleCov`. _Spoiler alert - its at 100%._
+To check our overall test coverage, you can open up a Test Coverage HTML page _(courtesy of `SimpleCov`)_ by running the following command in the this command from inside the terminal: `$ open coverage/index.html`
+ _Spoiler alert - its at 100%._

 ## DESIGN DECISIONS AND INSIGHTS
 * Would do
- - use User objects, with joins
+ - use User objects, with joins snippet from other rep
   - ReceivedMessagesController
   - SentMessagesController
  - sanitize params more thoroughly to avoid dangerous data